Lurch (The Addams Family)

-Lurch (whose first name is unknown) is a fictional character created by American cartoonist Charles Addams as a butler to the Addams Family.
+Lurch (whose full name is unknown) is a fictional character created by American cartoonist Charles Addams as a butler to the Addams Family.
 In the original television series, Lurch was played by Ted Cassidy.

 Cartoons

-In Charles Addams's original cartoons, Lurch is often seen accompanying the rest of the Family, sometimes carrying a feather-duster.
+In Charles Addams's original cartoons, Lurch is often seen accompanying the rest of the family, sometimes carrying a feather duster.
 In a couple of illustrations, the Family is seen decorating Lurch as they would a Christmas tree.